fabsenet/adrilight/README.md

 * Performance work in how the color of each spot is detected
 * Converted screen capturing to use the Desktop Duplication API (heavily based on the [sample code from jasonpang](https://github.com/jasonpang/desktop-duplication-net))
 * initally forked from [bambilight by MrBoe](https://github.com/MrBoe/Bambilight) because of missing Windows 10 support

-## Thanks

-* This is a fork from the originally ambilight clone project [bambilight by MrBoe](https://github.com/MrBoe/Bambilight) and therefore (and to met the MIT licence) a big thank you goes to [MrBoe](https://github.com/MrBoe)
-* More thanks goes to [jasonpong](https://github.com/jasonpang) for his [sample code for the Desktop Duplication API](https://github.com/jasonpang/desktop-duplication-net)